unittest API, part 2

 runner beyond simple result querying and into allowing the test runner

-itself to send two very important events to the TestResult
+itself to send two very important events to the TestResult, behold the

 runner event handling interface: